 Dish up with the Kirecoo Fork and Spoon Set.
-With a hard-shell carrying case, which we think is a perk for families who often travel and enjoy meals away from home.
-We think the fork and spoon are perfectly sized for a toddler's hand, and the plastic handle has a slight curve, which is more exaggerated than others in our review and could help ensure food gets to its intended destination.
+This product comes with a hard-shell carrying case, which we think is a perk for families who often travel and enjoy meals away from home.
+We appreciate the stainless steel heads.
+The fork and spoon fit a toddler's hand, and the plastic handles slightly curve, which we think is more pronounced and can help ensure food gets to its intended destination.

-The fork in this set is more of a spork (combo of spoon and fork), which is not a deal-breaker, but a factor to consider.
-It does make staying potentially safer but more challenging.
-If you are seeking a standard toddler utensil set, and appreciate the to-go carry case, then we recommend this set.
+The fork is more of a spork (combo of spoon and fork) with rounded prongs, and we believe this design is safer for tots still learning to aim for their mouths.
+Nonetheless, If you seek a toddler utensil set with rounded edges and appreciate the carry case, we recommend this flatware set.

-Although dishwasher-safe, be aware that the plastic design on the handle can bubble and peel from high heat, testers noticed peeling on our set during testing, and we wonder about the handle's long-term durability and suggest hand washing and this product may not last as long as others.
+Although dishwasher-safe, we noticed some peeling on our set during testing, and we wonder about the handle's long-term durability and suggest hand washing this product.
 If you can overlook this flaw, we recommend this product for a toddler who needs extra surface area to hold or a little one who will enjoy the fun handle design.

 Why You Should Trust Us